LoreGoetschalckx/MemoryGame/README.md

 Adjust the serverURL and the baseURL settings in [this config.json](memorygame/config.json) and [this config.json](sequences/exploreSequences/config.json) accordingly.

-You will then have an URL for your game that you can share with participants directly or you can embed it in AMT.
+You will then have a URL for your game that you can share with participants directly or you can embed it in AMT.

-One thing you might want to test, is if participants finishing a sequence around the same time won't overwrite each other's data.
+One thing you might want to test is if participants finishing a sequence around the same time won't overwrite each other's data.
 The filelocks in the [server.py](server/server.py) are meant to prevent that, but it's better to be sure.

 ## AMT